 Sometimes, pregnant women will also notice lesions or small lumps in the oral cavity.
 They are called pyogenic granulomas.
 These raised bumps may bleed and are commonly known as pregnancy tumors.

 Despite the scary name, pyogenic granulomas are benign and not a cause for major concern.
-They develop due to the massive changes in hormonal activity during pregnancy.
+Pyogenic granuloma is a non-neoplastic inflammatory reactive hyperplasia caused by factors such as hormonal imbalance.
+They develop due to the massive changes in hormonal activity during pregnancy, typically occurring during the second and third months of pregnancy.
 While they are most commonly found on the gums, they can also form on other parts of the body.

 Medication and treatment options depend upon the size of the granuloma.
-However, in cases of pregnancy, the lumps usually disappear as soon as the pregnancy ends.
+However, in cases of pregnancy, most pyogenic granulomas appearing during pregnancy subside after delivery.
+If the lesion is large or bleeding, treatment during pregnancy is recommended in the second trimester.

 Pregnancy Gingivitis and the Baby

 In its mild state, sore gums have no effect on your baby, and with proper care, pregnancy gingivitis can be stopped from progressing to a more concerning state of periodontal or gum disease.
-Moreover, your oral ecosystem should return to its normal state postpartum.
+Moreover, your oral ecosystem should return to its normal state postpartum, with inflammation resolving without permanent attachment loss.

 However, certain studies have shown that in women with a pre-existing case of gum disease prior to the pregnancy, this mild inflammation can result in complications with the baby.